Juniper/warp17/README.md

       case ID.
 This enforces a unique ARP table per port.

-		__NOTE: The current ARP implementation is limited in the sense that whenever tests are started on a port gratuituous ARPs are sent for all the L3 interfaces that were defined on that port and an ARP request is sent for the default gateway.
+		__NOTE: The current ARP implementation is limited in the sense that whenever tests are started on a port, gratuituous ARPs are sent for all the L3 interfaces that were defined on that port and an ARP request is sent for the default gateway.
 		All ARP requests and replies are properly processed but there is no timeout mechanism in place for aging entries!__